pcuthbert/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This tidy dataset is a 180 rows by 88 column summary of the average of each mean and standard deviation measurement  for every combination of subject and activity.
+It is sorted by subject in ascending order for each activity and can be viewed in R, by placing it the working directory and then executing the following code:

+tidydata <- read.table("tidy_data.txt", header = TRUE)
+View(data)